 Creating Your Online Store

 Once you've completed the planning, you are ready to create your online store.
-This is a multistep process that includes much more than simply launching the store.
+This is a multistep process that includes much more than simply launching the shop.

 Choose an eCommerce Platform